top of page

 What Lies Beneath

-But, the rover also recorded footage of the sharks themselves becoming the prey!
-A wreckfish (Polyprion americanus) was observed eating one of the smaller sharks which had arrived at the carcass to feed.
-This shows that food-fall events do not only directly offer feeding opportunities, but the aggregation of many different species around a carcass also offers an opportunity for other species to turn up and predate upon the scavengers.
-A whole new community sprang up around the carcass (Auster et al, 2020).
+But it was not only sharks attracted by all this activity!
+The rover also recorded footage of the sharks themselves becoming the prey!
+A wreckfish (Polyprion americanus) was observed eating one of the smaller sharks which had arrived at the carcass to feed (Auster et al, 2020).

 References